 - Distress caused to your staff by the potential breach,

 - Distress caused to patients by the potential for their medical information to be disseminated (including through threats of extortion),

 - Distress caused to patients by the potential for identity theft,

 - Loss of trust and damage to the reputation of your practice.

-Such as fines and penalties related to Privacy breaches.
+Regulatory costs could be fines and penalties related to privacy breaches.